Toldos: A Study of God’s Providence

 Rivkah experienced a troubling pregnancy: the children were moving violently within her.
 Ibn Ezra says that Rivkah first asked other women if her pregnancy was the norm.
 When the women told her that her pregnancy was abnormal, she sought counsel from God via a prophet (either Abraham or Shem, Noah’s son).
 Rivkah was aware of God’s providence; initiated with Abraham and sustained unto Isaac and herself.
 The nation of the Jews was to be established through her.
 This pregnancy was unnatural and must be due to God’s will.

 The prophet informed her that she will give birth to twins (two nations) and that the “greater son will be subservient to the younger.”
 This was the primary message.
 When she finally gave birth, Esav exited first, and the Torah describes him as red and covered with hair.
-Jacob then exited—his hand seizing Esav’s heel.
+Jacob then exited; his hand was seizing Esav’s heel.
 The Torah then says that Esav became a hunter while Jacob was a dwelled in tents.
 Isaac loved Esav, for he captured food for Isaac, while Rivkah loved Jacob.
 The Torah hints at an imbalance.

 We then learn of the sale of the birthright.
 Jacob’s alacrity in requesting the birthright in exchange for the lentils appears premeditated.
 Later, Rivkah “somehow” hears Isaac preparing to give the blessings to Esav.
 Rivkah dresses Jacob in goat skins and in Esav’s garments scented from the field to deceive the senses of the now blind Isaac into thinking Jacob is the hairy hunter Esav.
 The ruse works.
 And not a split second after Jacob leaves Isaac’s presence, Esav enters requesting the blessings.
 This greatly frightens Isaac, as he realized through a successful blessing of Jacob that he must have been wrong about Esav.
 The blessings’ success indicated divine providence favoring Jacob, while all along Isaac favored Esav.
 Now our questions: